Daniel Bell-Drummond: Career best performances

-As of July 2022, Bell-Drummond has scored 15 first-class centuries, including one double-century.
-His highest score of 206 not out was made against Loughborough MCC University at the start of the 2016 season at the St Lawrence Ground in Canterbury.
+As of June 2025, Bell-Drummond has scored 19 first-class centuries, including two double-centuries and one triple-century.
+His highest score of 300 not out was made against Northants at Northampton during the 2023 season, surpassing the 206 not out he made against Loughborough MCC University at the start of the 2016 season at the St Lawrence Ground in Canterbury.
 His maiden first-class century was scored against Cardiff MCC University at the start of the 2013 season.
-In July 2022 he scored two centuries in a single match for the first time, batting for nine hours in a match against Surrey at The Oval and making scores of 102 and 107 not out to help save the game for Kent.
+In July 2022 he scored two centuries in a match for the first time, batting for nine hours in a match against Surrey at The Oval and making scores of 102 and 107 not out to help save the game for Kent.

-He has scored six List A centuries, with a highest score of 171 not out made for England Lions in 2016, and one T20 century, a score of 112 not out made against Surrey at the Nevill Ground, Tunbridge Wells in 2016.
+He has scored seven List A centuries, with a highest score of 171 not out made for England Lions in 2016, and three Twenty20 centuries, scores of 112 not out against Surrey at Tunbridge Wells in 2016, 111 against Middlesex at Canterbury in 2023, and 100 against Somerset at Taunton in 2025.
 In 2017 he and Joe Denly set Kent's record partnership for any wicket in T20 cricket, adding 207 runs for the first wicket against Essex at Chelmsford.
-This was a world record opening partnership in Twenty20 cricket, and the third highest in the world for any wicket in the format.
+At the time this was a world record opening partnership in Twenty20 cricket, and the third highest in the world for any wicket in the format.
 Earlier in the same season he and Denly had scored 163 runs against Surrey for the first-wicket at The Oval, setting the previous highest partnership for any wicket for Kent.

-Despite having bowled regularly whilst playing age-group cricket, Bell-Drummond has only bowled infrequently in senior cricket, citing a number of injury concerns as the main reason for not doing so.
+Despite having bowled regularly whilst playing age-group cricket, Bell-Drummond began his career bowling infrequently in senior cricket, citing a number of injury concerns as the main reason for not doing so.
 He took his first professional wicket in 2018 and began to bowl rather more frequently during the start of the 2019 season, taking five wickets during Kent's 2019 Royal London One-Day Cup campaign with his "slippery right-arm seamers" and contributing wickets in the County Championship.
-His best first-class bowling figures of three wickets for 47 runs were taken against Middlesex at the end of the 2021 season.
-He took took 2/22 against Surrey during the 2019 season's One-Day Cup, his best List A bowling figures, and 2/19 against Somerset in the 2019 t20 Blast, his first T20 wickets.
+His best first-class bowling figures of three wickets for 37 runs were taken against Essex at the end of the 2022 season.
+He took 2/22 against Surrey during the 2019 season's One-Day Cup, his best List A bowling figures, and 2/19 against Somerset in the 2019 t20 Blast, his first T20 wickets.